On Air Now

 After nine minutes of being subjected to Fisichella’s ‘widening’ technique (“punta e allarga,” he says – “aim and widen”), Owens is a whole new singer.

-Listen out for that eye-wateringly magnificent note at 6:44.
+Oh, and listen out for Fisichella’s eye-wateringly magnificent note at 6:44.
+Just extraordinary.